 ■ In scripting, native Python support for the Geoprocessor object has been exposed.
-Native Python is not dependant on Windows or the Python Win32com extension, which means you will no longer need to add the win32com extension to run your Python scripts.
-This gives you the flexibility of platform choice and enables support for the geoprocessing on ArcGIS Server and in the ArcGIS Engine Developer Kit.
+Native Python is not dependant on Windows or the Python Win32com extension, so you no longer need to add the win32com extension to run your Python scripts.
+This gives you flexibility of platform choice, and also enables support for geoprocessing in ArcGIS Server and in the ArcGIS Engine Developer Kit.